Oksana Baiul: Move to the United States

 After the 1994 Winter Olympics, Baiul moved to the United States and started living in Simsbury, Connecticut.
 It is the location of the International Skating Center of Connecticut.
 In the late 1990s, she followed her coach, Valentyn Nikolayev, to Richmond, Virginia, where she lived for several years before moving to Cliffside Park, New Jersey.
 After residing there for 14 years, Baiul moved to Pennsylvania in March 2012, settling in Upper Makefield Township, Bucks County.

 In January 1997 (three years after winning the gold medal), Baiul was arrested for driving under the influence of alcohol after crashing her car into a tree in Bloomfield, Connecticut.
 The charges were dropped after she met the terms of probation and completed an alcohol education program.
 Her drinking problem worsened, however.
-In May 1997 she entered an alcohol rehabilitation program for two and a half months.
+In May 1997, she entered an alcohol rehabilitation program for two and a half months.
 In a 2004 interview, she said she had been sober for six years, saying "This is more important than Olympic gold."

 Religious views

 Baiul was raised as a Russian Orthodox Christian.
 As a child, she heard rumors that her maternal grandmother was Jewish.
 In 2003, years after her father left the family, she phoned her old rink in Dnipro to ask for assistance in locating him.
 Assuming it was a prank, they hung up twice.
 Eventually Baiul convinced them of her identity.
 The rink manager helped her reunite with her father Sergey Baiul in September 2003, when she was 25 years old.

 He confirmed that her Romanian maternal grandmother was Jewish.
-According to Orthodox Judaism, her mother and Baiul would also be classified as Jewish by blood.
+According to Orthodox Judaism, her mother and Baiul would also be classified as halakhically Jewish.
 Baiul decided to identify as Jewish because of the custom of matrilineality in Judaism.
 In 2005, she said, "Being Jewish, that feels good.
 It feels natural, like a second skin".